profitviews/mscfinance.hkbu.2025/README.md

 ## Repository Contents

-This repository contains supplementary materials for a guest lecture on algorithmic trading delivered on .
+This repository contains supplementary materials for a guest lecture on algorithmic trading delivered on May 20th, 2025.
 The examples are designed to illustrate:

 - Basic algorithmic trading concepts
 - Simple trading strategy implementation